-Bitcoin recovering, faces short-term resistance near $46K
+Bitcoin recovering, faces short-term resistance near $46k

-Bitcoin (BTC) is recovering above the $40,000-$42,000 support zone after oversold signals appeared on the charts.
-Initial resistance is seen around $46,000, which could limit further upside over the short-term.
+Bitcoin (BTC) is recovering above its $40,000-$42,000 support zone after oversold signals appeared on the charts.
+Initial resistance is seen at around $46,000, which could limit further upside short term.

 -